Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Introduction

 \section{Introduction}

-Whether the presence of short-period small planets (SPs) with $P\lesssim100$~d (corresponding to semi-major axis of $a \lesssim0.4$~AU) and $1 < \mp < 20\,\Me$ around solar-type stars is somehow correlated with that of cold Jupiters (CJs), that is gaseous giant planets with $a\simeq 1-10$\,AU and mass $0.5 \leq \mp \leq 20\,\Mjup$ (or $0.3 \leq \mp \leq 13\,\Mjup$, depending on the definition), is becoming a very intriguing question in exoplanetary science because it could potentially reveal crucial features of planet formation and evolution.
+Whether the presence of short-period small planets (SPs) with $P\lesssim100$~d (corresponding to a semimajor axis of $a \lesssim0.4$~AU) and $1 < \mp < 20\,\Me$ around solar-type stars correlates with that of cold Jupiters (CJs) -- gaseous giant planets with $a\simeq 1-10$\,AU and mass $0.5 \leq \mp \leq 20\,\Mjup$ (or $0.3 \leq \mp \leq 13\,\Mjup$, depending on the definition) -- is an intriguing question in exoplanetary science because it could potentially reveal crucial features of planet formation and evolution.
 However, there are strong discrepancies about this possible correlation in the literature from both theoretical and observational perspectives.